-If you chose a different confidence level, use our Z-score table to find your score.
+If you chose a different confidence level, use this Z-score table (a resource owned and hosted by SJSU.edu) to find your score.

 Plug in your Z-score, standard of deviation, and confidence interval into the sample size calculator or use this sample size formula to work it out yourself:

 This equation is for an unknown population size or a very large population size.
-If your population is smaller and known, just use the sample size calculator above, or find it here.
+If your population is smaller and known, just use the sample size calculator.

 What does that look like in practice?